-The car will be inspected and lubricated by the Dealer who sold the car at the expiration of 500 miles and 1,500 miles of driving at no charge other than the list price of engine oil, lubricants or supplies used.
-If the car is taken to a Hudson and Terraplane Dealer other than the one who sold it, the inspections will he made at a nominal cost.
+The car will be inspected and lubricated by the Dealer who sold the car at the expiration of 500 miles of driving at no charge other than the list price of engine oil, lubricants or supplies used.
+If the car is taken to a Hudson and Terraplane Dealer other than the one who sold it, the inspections will be made at a nominal cost.